-Automatic Generation of HMM Topology for Sign Language Recognition Tadashi Matsuo, Yoshiaki Shirai, Nobutaka Shimada Ritsumeikan University matsuo@i.ci.ritsumei.ac.jp, shirai@ci.ritsumei.ac.jp, shimada@ci.ritsumei.ac.jp Abstract Sign language is used for communicating to people with hearing difficulties.
-Recognition of a sign language image sequence is challenging because of the variety of hand shapes and hand motions.
-We propose a method to automatically construct a transitional structure(topology) of a Hidden Markov Model(HMM) for recognizing sign language words.
-Unlike conventional HMM, the constructed topology has branches and junctions in order to represent a flexible structure.
+Estimation of HMM Topology for Sign Language Recognition

+Tadashi Matsuo†, Yoshiaki Shirai† and Nobutaka Shimada† †:Ritsumeikan University, matsuo@i.ci.ritsumei.ac.jp

+Abstract Sign language is used for communicating to people with hearing difficulties.
+Recognition of a sign language image sequence is difficult due to the variety of hand shapes and hand motions.

+The previous method for sign language recognition used Hidden Markov Models(HMMs), but the models have a fixed topology that cannot represent the variety for each word.
+We propose a method to construct a Hidden Markov Model(HMM) that has branches and junctions to represent a structure which is different for each word.
 The proposed method consists of segmentation of a motion, and construction of the topology from segments.
 The topology is constructed from an initial topology by modifying it.
 With experiments, we show the effectiveness of the proposed method.

+Fig. 1: A linear topology

+1 Introduction

-1 Introduction Sign language recognition from a image sequence requires feature extraction and feature interpretation.
+Sign language recognition from a image sequence requires feature extraction and feature interpretation.
 Generally features consist of the position, velocity, and shape of hands.
 For interpretation of features, a framework of Hidden Markov Model (HMM) has been used, where each model corresponds to a word[3, 5, 6].
 The model consists of states and transitional structure(topology) among the states.
 A state corresponds to consistent partial features such as raising hands, spreading hands etc., and it has parameters representing the features.
 The topology determines the transition possibility between states.

 Each state in HMM corresponds to a segment of features in a image sequence.
 An important problem is that features for the same word may be different depending on situations or signers.

 In [5], the number of states were generally fixed for all words.

 In [4], the number of states was estimated for each word.
-However, the thresholds of hand speed for the estimation were manually adjusted for each speaker.

-Figure 1.
-A linear topology Topology was limited to linear such as Figure 1.
+However, the thresholds of hand speed for the estimation were manually adjusted for each speaker and the topology was limited to linear such as Figure 1.